MingzeGao2/NCSA-MPI/README.md

-# How to run our program
+# How to run this program
 Usage: python evens_young_mpi.py [datafile name] [number of process] [p]